ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameStrings/madlib.rst

     Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-.. |runbutton| image:: Figures/run-button.png
-    :height: 20px
-    :align: top
-    :alt: run button

-.. |audiobutton| image:: Figures/start-audio-tour.png
-    :height: 20px
-    :align: top
-    :alt: audio tour button
+.. include:: ../csp_global.rst

 Making a MadLib story
 ===================================

 You might have done MadLib stories when you were a kid.
 You provide some pieces of information, like a name of a friend, a verb, and a favorite game (for example), and those pieces of information get plugged into a story.
 Since you don't know the story beforehand, you're surprised at what happens to your friend in the story.

 .. activecode:: Story1
-   :tour_1: "Line by line tour"; 1: StEx-line1; 2: StEx-line2; 3: StEx-line3; 4: StEx-line4; 5: StEx-line5; 6: StEx-line6; 7: StEx-line7; 8: StEx-line8; 9: StEx-line9; 10: StEx-line10; 11: StEx-line11; 12: StEx-line12; 13: StEx-line13; 14: StEx-line14; 15: StEx-line15;
-   :tour_2: "Structural tour"; 1-5: StEx-line1-5; 6-10: StEx-line6-10; 11-15: StEx-line11-15;

     firstName = "Pat"
     lastName = "Smith"
     gender = "girl"
     address = "65 Elm Street"
     verb = "eat"
     start = "Once there was a " + gender + " named " + firstName + "."
     next1 = "A good " + gender + " living at " + address + "."
     next2 = "One day, a wicked witch came to the " + lastName + " house."
     next3 = "The wicked witch was planning to " + verb + " " + firstName + "!"
     ending = "But " + firstName + " was smart and avoided the wicked witch."
     print(start)
     print(next1)
     print(next2)
     print (next3)
     print(ending)

-.. mchoice:: 4_4_1_Story1_Q1
+.. mchoice:: 3_4_2_Story1_Q1
     :answer_a: realEnding = firstName + " called the police who took the witch away."
     :answer_b: print(firstName + " called the police who took the witch away.")
     :answer_c: print("Pat called the police who took the witch away.")
     :correct: b
     :feedback_a: This would only work if you also put <code>print(realEnding)</code> after this line.
     :feedback_b: This is a good way to do this since the line that is printed will have the correct first name.
 You could also make a string named <code>realEnding</code> first, and then print it.
     :feedback_c: This <i>would</i> work.
 But if you changed the <code>firstName</code> variable, this line would not change.
 A different answer is better.

     Now you want to add more to the story.
 You want it to say: "Pat called the police who took the witch away."
 Adding which of these lines to the end of the program will make that happen?
     (Hint: It is okay to *try* each one!)

 **You should really do this:** Run this program to see what gets generated, then change some of the variables to make different stories.
 Try different names, different verbs.

 .. activecode:: Story2
-   :tour_1: "Line by line tour"; 1: story-line1; 2: story-line2; 3: story-line3; 4: story-line4; 5: story-line5; 6: story-line6; 7: story-line7; 8: story-line8; 9: story-line9; 10: story-line10; 11: story-line11; 12: story-line12; 13: story-line13; 14: story-line14; 15: story-line15;

    firstName = "Sofia"
    lastName = "Diaz"
    gender = "girl"